osisoft/OSIsoft-Adapter-DNP3-Docs/V1/PI Adapter for DNP3 overview/PI Adapter for DNP3 principles of operation.md

 | `Timestamp` | DateTime | Timestamp of the value update for the DNP point
 | `Value` | Specified in the data selection configuration | Value of the DNP point

 Certain metadata are sent with each stream created.
-Metadata common for every adapter type are:
+Metadata common for every adapter type:

 - **ComponentType**: Specifies the type of adapter, for example _DNP3_
 - **ComponentId**: Specifies the data source, for example _DNP3_1_

-Each stream created for a given DNP point has a unique identifier or "stream ID".
+Each stream created for a given DNP point has a unique identifier (stream ID).
 If you specify a custom stream ID for the DNP point in data selection configuration, the adapter uses that stream ID to create the stream.
 If the stream ID is not specified, the adapter will use the `DefaultStreamIdPattern` in the data source configuration to determine the stream ID.

 ### Discovery